New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Anafranil is the trade name of a drug whose active substance is clomipramine.
-Clomipramine belongs to the class of tricyclic antidepressants (TCAs) and is used to treat a variety of psychiatric and neurological conditions.
+Anafranil is a trade name for a drug whose active ingredient is clomipramine.
+Clomipramine belongs to the class of tricyclic antidepressants (TCAs) and is used to treat a variety of mental and neurological conditions.

-- Depression: Anafranil can be used to treat various forms of depression, including major depressive disorder (major depressive disorder).
+- Depression: Anafranil can be used to treat various forms of depression, including major depressive disorder (MDD).

 - Panic attacks: Anafranil can be used to treat panic disorder with or without agoraphobia.